Timmy-124/Data-Analysis-Portfolio/README.md

 - Sales Team: The sales team are interested in understanding online sales trends and performance metrics to improve sales strategies
 - Marketing Team: The marketing team aims to optimize digital marketing campaigns and promotions based on the analysis of the sales data
  ### Tools Used
+- Microsoft Excel: Excel was used for data cleaning by applying various functions to identify missing values, remove duplicates, check for misspellings and standardize date formats
-- Structured Query Language: SQL was utilized for data cleaning and analysis [View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Superstore%20Sales%20Analysis)
+- Structured Query Language: SQL was utilized for analysis [View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Superstore%20Sales%20Analysis)
 - Tableau: Tableau was utilized to create an interactive dashboard to present findings [View Here](https://public.tableau.com/app/profile/timilehin.egbeyemi/viz/SuperstoreSalesAnalysisDashboard_17206424371240/SuperstoreSalesOverview)
  ### Analysis and Findings
  ### Monthly sales trends